Policy Sets and Site Labels

 You can begin deploying or simulating policies at any time in your newly created Policy Set.
 When you choose to assign site labels to both this Policy Set and to your Virtual Edges, the policies will be dynamically distributed to all relevant policy enforcement nodes (Virtual Edge Nodes).

-In the Policy Set Dashboard there are several columns that indicate important information about each Policy Set.
-All these columns are self-explanatory, however some explanation is needed for "Nodes" and "Status."
+On the Policy Set page, there are several columns that indicate important information about each Policy Set.

-"Nodes" indicates the number of Virtual Edges that are assigned to this Policy Set through the use of Site Labels.
-This does not indicate the number of Virtual Edge Nodes (access switches onboarded as policy enforcement points) as the name would suggest.
+• VE Nodes indicates the number of Virtual Edge Nodes that are assigned to this Policy Set through the use of Site Labels.

 You can find several more options for managing Policy Sets by clicking the three dots under the Actions column.
 Below is a brief description of each of these options.